top of page

 The Floating Lanterns:

-The floating lanterns come from the Japanese culture and are present in the certificate to honor those influences in our art as well as those that have paved the way for us and have passed on.
-All black belts are encouraged to research the information contained on the lanterns further.
+The floating lanterns originate from Japanese culture and are inscribed on the certificate to honor their influences in our art, as well as those who have paved the way for us and passed on.
+All black belts are encouraged to further research the information contained on the lanterns.

-The front lantern has the I-Ching on its side and the code of Bushido on the front.
+The front lantern bears the I-Ching on its side and the code of Bushido on the front.

-The I-Ching is a direct homage to Sigung Stephen LaBounty.
-The three lines represent the embryonic (ideal), mechanical (what if), and sophisticated (spontaneous) phases of learning.
-The circle represents the enlightened (sphere of one’s knowledge) stage reminding us that we are students forever.
-Information and skills will come to us from every direction.
-We should always be willing to share our gained wisdom with others.
+The I-Ching is a direct tribute to Sigung Stephen LaBounty.
+The three lines represent the embryonic (ideal), mechanical (what if), and sophisticated (spontaneous) phases of education.
+The open circle symbolizes the enlightened (sphere of one’s knowledge) stage, reminding us that we are perpetual students.
+Information and skills will emanate from all directions, and we should always be receptive to sharing our acquired wisdom with others.

-The second lantern contains anchors and triggers.
-“Bushido” is on the side of the lantern while “Whatever it Takes, Until the Last Day” is on the front.
+The second lantern incorporates anchors and triggers.
+“Bushido” is inscribed on the lantern’s side, while “Whatever it Takes, Until the Last Day” is displayed on the front.

-The furthest back lantern has the AIK Friends and Family logo on the side and Shu, Ha, Ri on the front.
+The furthest back lantern bears the AIK Friends and Family logo on its side and Shu, Ha, Ri on the front.

 The Senior Master Belt:

-The Senior Master Belt is on the diploma to represent Sigung Stephen LaBounty.
-It also serves to remind every black belt that, though we respect and honor their accomplishments, they should always strive to honor, respect, and constructively contribute to the lineage and the legacy of our art.
+The Senior Master Belt, affixed to the diploma, symbolizes the esteemed rank of Sigung Stephen LaBounty.
+Its presence serves as a constant reminder to all black belts that while we acknowledge and honor their accomplishments, they should perpetually strive to uphold the principles of honor, respect, and constructive contribution to the lineage and legacy of our martial art.